Oppenheim Toy Portfolio

-The Oppenheim Toy Portfolio is a nationally recognized independent consumer review of children's media.
+The Oppenheim Toy Portfolio is an independent consumer reviewer of children's media.
 It was founded in 1989 by child development authors Joanne Oppenheim and her daughter Stephanie Oppenheim.
-The newsletter is published quarterly and have held an annual series of awards that have gained attention in the industry.
-They have spoken on children psychology/behavior, toys, and child media on OPRAH, CNN, NBC Nightly News, ABC World News Tonight, MSNBC, Lifetime, and both are Contributors to NBC's TODAY Show.
+The company publishes a newsletter, and grants the annual Oppenheim Toy Portfolio Award for toys.

 Books

-With the success of the original newsletter, the Oppenheims published their first book (The Best Toys, Books, Videos and Music for Kids) together with HarperCollins in 1994.
+After publishing their newsletter, the Oppenheims published their first book (The Best Toys, Books, Videos and Music for Kids) together with HarperCollins in 1994.
 They formed their own publishing company in 1998 and began publishing what would become their annual Oppenheim Toy Portfolio guide book.
 The company also publishes the Read It!
 Play It! series on childhood literacy.

 Award

 The awards granted by The Oppenheim Toy Portfolio cover topics including Toys, Books, Video, Audio, Computers, and special categories like Special Needs, Green Products, and Multicultural Products.
 Topics are further divided into four age groups: Infants, Toddlers, Preschoolers, and Early School Years.
-There are four different types of awards: